offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * Class I (retrotransposon) - Behaves similarly to copy-and-paste where the sequence is duplicated.
 DNA is transcribed to RNA, followed by that RNA being reverse transcribed back to DNA by an enzyme called reverse transcriptase.
    * Class II (DNA transposon) - Behaves similarly to cut-and-paste where the sequence is moved.
 DNA is physically cut out by an enzyme called transposases and placed back in at some other location.

-   Often times, transposons cause disease.
+   Oftentimes, transposons cause disease.
 For example, ...

    * insertion of a transposon into a gene will likely disable that gene.
    * after a transposon leaves a gene, the gap likely won't be repaired correctly.